Northwest France

 there is a long tradition of migration and trade across the English

-migrations and the Norman conquest of England and the strong cultural
+migrations and the Norman conquest of England and are at the

 the time since the Middle Ages.